 The Bible instructs us to show love to others as appropriate (Mk 12:31; Jn 13:34).
 Our words should be encouraging, gracious and uplifting, focusing on their good actions, believing and speaking out the best about them, while if correction is warranted this is to be done in love with restoration being the goal (Eph 4:15,16,29; 1 Thes 5:11).
 Our worth is not based on what others have done to us, rather on God’s estimation and high value.

 While we are not to meddle in the affairs of others, if we suspect someone (especially a child) is being abused in some way we should report it to the appropriate authorities.
 This includes the mistreatment of animals too.
 Abuse should not be covered up, rather exposed and dealt with as appropriate, with both the perpetrator and victim receiving the help they desperately need to live constructive lives.

 In spite of the lies of Satan to the contrary, abuse does not define the victims worth or future.
 If given permission God can take the trauma of past abuse and transform it into an integral part of future ministry, for the promise is God works in (or uses) all things for the good of them who love Him (Rom 8:28).

-See also: anger, attitude, boundaries, bullying, confront, control, cover-up, discipline, forgiveness, frustration, past, position in Christ, rape response, self-esteem, self-harm, victim, victim mentality, vulnerable, wholeness, wounded.
+See also: anger, attitude, boundaries, broken/brokenness, bullying, confront, control, cover-up, discipline, forgiveness, frustration, hope, hurts, inner healing, pain, past, perspective, position in Christ, rape, response, responsible/responsibility, rights, self-esteem, self-harm, victim, victim mentality, vulnerable, wholeness, wounded.